itsManjeet/rlxnix-kernel/readme.md

 <!-- GETTING STARTED -->
 ## Getting Started

 rlxnix is a experimental monolithic kernel written in rust for analyzing and learning the internals of operating system in a memory safe language.
-The main objective of this project is to be a memory safe kernel.

 ### Requirements